syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ## Series Label

-When the mouse hovered in the chart area, you can view the label displayed over the series in addition the axis label.
+When the mouse is hovered over the chart area, you can view the label displayed over the series in addition the axis label.

 **ShowTrackballInfo**

 The [ShowTrackballInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_ShowTrackballInfo) property is used to enable or disable the label for corresponding series.
-By default, [ShowTrackballInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_ShowTrackballInfo) property is `true`.
+By default, [ShowTrackballInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_ShowTrackballInfo) property is `true.`

 {% tabs %}